iliebabcenco/activity-manager/README.md

 4. Yarn
 5. Node.js

-- Clone this repository by copying the link after clicking the "code" button above
+- Open the terminal in the directory where you want to install the app;
+- Run command `git clone git@github.com:iliebabcenco/contributions.git` which will clone the project;
+- Switch to the main directory of project using cd;
-- Run "bundle install" in your computer terminal to install required gems
+- Run `bundle install` in your computer terminal to install required gems;
+- Run `rails db:create` for creating the database on your local machine and also `rails db:migrate` for migration;
+  (P.S.
+If you have any authentification errors with your database on running previous commands, you should got to the config/database.yml file and introduce in development section and also in test section two lines of code ex:
+  `username: "postgres"`
+  `password: 123456`
+  where username is your local postgres user(usually it is postgres and your password))
-- Run "rails server" to start the server
+- Run `rails server` to start the server;
-- Open in your browser the URL http://localhost:3000/
+- Open in your browser the URL http://localhost:3000/;
 - Use it.

 ## How it looks